 Oregon's Joint Liability Rule

 Here is an example of Oregon's joint liability rule.
-Suppose that in a medical malpractice case, two doctors and a hospital are all found to share liability for a plaintiff's injuries.
+Suppose that in a medical malpractice case, two doctors and a hospital (a total of three defendants) are all found to share liability for a plaintiff's injuries.
 The doctors are each found to be 20 percent at fault, and the hospital is found to be 60 percent at fault.
 Under Oregon's joint liability rule, each doctor would be responsible for paying only 20 percent of the total damages award, and the hospital would be required to pay 60 percent.